Mikejo5000/vsts-docs-pr/docs/work/backlogs/remove-delete-work-items.md

 <a id="perm-delete"> </a>

 Use the ```witadmin destroywi``` command to permanently remove work items from the data store.
 A permanent delete means all information in the WIT data store is deleted and cannot be restored nor reactivated.

-You can run ```witadmin destroywi``` against an on-premises TFS server or VSTS account.
+You can run ```witadmin destroywi``` only against an on-premises TFS server.

 1. Open a Command Prompt window where the latest version of Visual Studio is installed and change the directory to where the **witadmin.exe** tool has been installed.
 For example, you would change to the following directory for TFS 2017.
 (For other versions, see [Remove work items permanently (witadmin destroywi)](../customize/reference/witadmin/remove-work-items-permanently.md)).